archer-v/boogieman/README.md

     cmd: ping -c 3 -i 0.1 -W 0.1 127.0.0.1
     exitCode: 0
     logDump: false
+    stdoutRegex: "bytes from"
+    stdoutRegexInvert: false
 ```

 `stayBackground: true` means the command is expected to keep running after the startup timeout.
 If it exits earlier, the probe fails.

+If `stdoutRegex` is set, the probe checks the command stdout after the command exits and the exit code matches.
+With `stdoutRegexInvert: false`, the probe succeeds only when stdout matches the expression.
+With `stdoutRegexInvert: true`, the probe succeeds only when stdout does not match.

 ### openvpn